dirkroorda/laf-fabric/docs/texts/API-reference.rst

 ``FE.shebanq_mother_`` is also a feature object, but now on an edge, and corresponding with an empty annotation.

+You can also leave out the namespace and the label, so the following are also valid:

+``F.db_otype`` or even ``F.otype``.
+And also: ``FE.mother_``.
+However, if the feature name is empty, you cannot leave out the label: ``FE.`` is not valid.

+When there is ambiguity, you will get a warning when the features are requested, from which it will be clear to what features the ambiguous abbreviated forms refer.
+In other to use the other possibilities, use the more expanded names.

 If a node or edge is annotated by an empty annotation, we do not have real features, but still there is an annotation label and an annotation space.
 In such cases we leave the feature name empty.